 Distracting direct reflections.

 The LG QNED92A is an okay TV for watching sports.
 It gets very bright, so it can handle a well-lit room, but it has poor direct reflection handling so you should avoid placing it opposite an exposed window or lights.
-Motion isn't very smooth, unfortunately, as it has a slow response time, and it has mediocre gray uniformity.
+It has good motion handling, with a decent response time, and there are very few transition artifacts in fast-moving content.
 It also has a narrow viewing angle, so it's not a good choice for a wide seating arrangement.

 Great SDR brightness helps it fight glare from indirect lighting.